0xInfection/TIDoS-Framework/README.md

 ### Getting Started :-

-TIDoS is made to be comprehensive and versatile.
-It is a highly flexible framework where you just have to select and use modules.
+TIDoS is built to be a comprehensive, flexible and versatile framework where you just have to select and use modules.

-But before that, you need to set your own `API KEYS` for various OSINT & Scanning and Enumeration purposes.
+So to get started, you need to set your own `API KEYS` for various OSINT & Scanning and Enumeration purposes.
 To do so, open up `API_KEYS.py` under `files/` directory and set your own keys and access tokens for `SHODAN`, `CENSYS`, `FULL CONTACT`, `GOOGLE` and `WHATCMS`.
 Public `API KEYS` and `ACCESS TOKENS` for `SHODAN` and `WHATCMS` have been provided with the TIDoS release itself.
 You can still add your own... `no harm!`

 Finally, as the framework opens up, enter the website name `eg. http://www.example.com` and let TIDoS lead you.
 Thats it!
 Its as easy as that.